brunomaga/brunomaga.github.io/_posts/2024-08-30-GPTlite-sequence-parallelism.md

 <img width="70%" height="70%" src="/assets/GPTlite-distributed/sequence_and_data_parallelism.png"/>

 {: style="text-align:center; font-size: small;"}
 Activations allocation on a 4-GPU parallelism with 2-GPU data parallelism and 2-GPU Ulysses sequence parallelism.
 Left: blue and green processes belong to the same sequence-parallel group and share one sample; red and yellow processes form the other sequence-parallel group and share the other sample.
 Right: the first all-to-all in Ulysses parallelism converts a token-level distributed storage into a head-level distributed storage.
-All four processes can compute the attention for full sentences.
+All four processes can compute the attention for full sequences.

 ## Code and final remarks